Ok, so you have standing water in your yard and aren’t sure why or how to get rid of it?

 Problem #11 – Watering too much

 Overwatering your lawn can actually be a huge detriment and lead to standing water in your yard.
 Most professionals recommend that you DO NOT water your lawn everyday.
 Typically, once per week is acceptable since most lawns require about 1-1.5” of rain per/week.
 It is also best to water in the morning between 4 and 7 AM.
-To learn more about lawn watering tips for Minnesota, click here
+To learn more about lawn watering tips for Minnesota, click here.

-We hope that our Top 11 tips will help you to eliminate standing water issues in your yard.
-If you still have questions, please give Complete Building Solutions a call at 763-544-3355.
+We hope that our Top 12 tips will help you to eliminate standing water issues in your yard.